Skip to Content

 • Vaginal itching

-• Persistent spotting between periods
+• Persistent spotting or bleeding between periods

 • Signs of pregnancy

-How to get rid of Dark discharge | Home remedies
+How to get rid of dark discharge | Home remedies

 Improve vaginal hygiene